tkphd/tkphd.github.io/work/proj-5.md

 {: .imgcenter}
 ![CahnHilliardMass]({{ site.github.url }}/assets/img/work/proj-5/masscontours.png)
-*Contour plot of final system mass as a function of tiemstep and relaxation parameter.
+*Contour plot of final system mass as a function of timestep and relaxation parameter.
 With zero-flux boundary conditions, mass is exactly conserved in an explicit code; any deviation is physically incorrect.
 Black points succeeded, red points failed to converge.*